pordonj/shadowlands-dungeon-copypaste/sanguine-depths.md

 `We have to clear all the trash before next boss, careful not to pull boss.`

 ### Boss
-Pre-Mythic: `When boss casts Rite, each player touch a radiance zone.
+Pre-Mythic: `When boss casts Rite, each player touch the radiance zone.
 After Rite, dodge swirlies as you will already be hurt.`

 Mythic: `When boss casts Rite, each player should collect 3 of the 15 Fragments around the area.
 After Rite, dodge swirlies as you will already be hurt.`

 ## General Kaal
 ### Trash
 `Someone has to carry the Essence.
 Work through the gauntlet.
-When boss appears in the gauntlet, use the Extra Action from the Essence when Gloom Squall is cast.`
+When boss appears in the gauntlet, use the Extra Action from the Essence if Gloom Squall is cast.`

 ### Boss
-`Players marked for WIcked Rush should separate from group and each other.
+`Players marked for Wicked Rush should separate from group and each other.
 Dodge Piercing Blur beams from images - first ones to light up fire first.
 Use the Essence's Extra Action during Gloom Squall to reduce damage and not get blown off.`